Content-based Controls For Music Large Language Modeling: Experiment

 \subsection{Training Configuration}

 We train the proposed model using 4 RTX8000s with an initial learning rate of 2e-3 and a batch of 24 20-second samples for 10 epochs.
 We set the warm-up epoch to 2 and update the model using a cross-entropy reconstruction loss.
-During training, for each audio sample, we simply sample a text prompt from \{\emph{melodic music}, \emph{catchy song}, \emph{a song}, \emph{music tracks}\}.
+During training, for each audio sample, we simply sample a text prompt from a text description set for each music segment: \emph{\{melodic music, catchy song, a song, music tracks\}}.